gabrielsouza95/gabriel-cv/README.md

 ## CI/CD

-This project runs on the GitHub Pages [using a JS lib](https://yarnpkg.com/package/gh-pages) to keep it simple to use.
+This project runs on the GitHub Pages [using gh-pages JS lib](https://yarnpkg.com/package/gh-pages) to keep it simple to use.

 After installing the lib with
 ```bash